amsterdamtimemachine/data-index/README.md

 **Fixing a feature.** A feature's id is a deterministic UUID derived from its dataset id plus the source's stable identifier (`featureUuid(datasetId, key)`); the dataset prefix keeps identical keys in different datasets from colliding.
 Editing a field in the source and re-ingesting that source upserts the existing row in place — `label`, `description`, `content_url`, dates, `entity`, and record type are all refreshed.
 A corrected place link is reconciled too: the feature's old `feature_to_place` rows are cleared and the new link replaces them rather than accumulating a second.
 Keep the source identifier stable — it is the key, so changing it creates a new feature and orphans the old one.
 Removing a feature is *not* automatic: a row dropped from the source file stays in the DB until you delete it by hand.

 **Fixing a place.** Re-ingest the relevant place source (`lps`, `streets`, `neighbourhoods-and-districts`, or `adressen`).
 Place rows refresh under one of two conflict modes — streets, neighbourhoods, and districts overwrite everything including their label from the source (`replaceAll`), while addresses refresh only their geometry and keep the label the `adressen` step owns (`replaceGeometry`).
 So you re-ingest `lps` to correct an address's point without losing its name, and `adressen` to correct the name.

+**Fixing tags.** Re-run the `tags` source with the corrected file and the same `--tagger`: it replaces that tagger's rows only, and other taggers' rows stay.
+Then rebuild.

 ## API endpoints